TXE: Exchange description

 In TXE2s, a call which terminated within the same exchange went through seven switching stages, whereas a call going out to another exchange went through just three switching stages.
-The switches were designated as A, B, C and D (the paths were A-B-C for outgoing, A-B-C-D-C-B-A for internal and D-C-B-A for incoming).
-The common control equipment consisted of B- and C-switch selectors, supervisory selectors (a supervisory relay set stayed in-circuit throughout each call), Register Selectors, Registers and Call Control.
+The switches were designated as A, B, C, and D (the paths were A-B-C for outgoing, D-C-B-A for incoming, and A-B-C-D-C-B-A for internal).
+The common control equipment consisted of B- and C-switch selectors, supervisory selectors (a supervisory relay set stayed in-circuit throughout each call), Register Selectors, Registers, and Call Control.

 The most characteristic feature of the exchange's central control unit design was that calls were processed serially.
 Consequently, call set-up had to be fast.
 In particular, Call Control had to become free in less than the time of the inter-digital pause on calls incoming to the exchange.
 This time could be as low as 60 milliseconds.
 As the TXE2 call-set-up time was some 50 milliseconds, this design requirement was just met, but even so, the overall capacity of the system was determined by the probability of an incoming call being delayed too long in its initial connection to a register.

 The grade of service in a TXE2 was dependent on the number of customers in an A-switch group, with access to just 25 A-B trunks.
 The normal standard on the earlier exchanges was 125 customers per A-switch group.
 If the A-switch group contained many busy PBX lines, then the number of customers might be reduced to 75.
 The earlier (Mark I and Mark II – the differences being slight) exchanges could handle up to 2,000 customers.
 Later on, Mark III TXE2s were able to handle up to 4,000 customers and on these exchanges, where the average calling rate was sufficiently low, up to 250 customers would be in an A-switch group, still with access to just 25 A-B trunks.